psychemedia/pentrich-uprising/tellings/07_tale_of_benjamin_topham.md

 But I also tell "historical tales", of events I've often come across by way of a song; tales that I've gone chasing in contemporary news reports of the time, and then forgotten the facts.
 Because stories are what's left behind, when the facts are forgotten.

-If you'd been reading the papers in the late 1830s, you might have been surprised to see death notices of a couple of "old Luddites", of John Chettle and Thomas Glover, men who were charged as Luddites at the end of the Ludding times, in 1816; men who were found *__not__ guilty* in a court case that perhaps reflected the will of the people as much as it did the long arm of the law.
+If you'd been reading the papers in the *late* 1830s, you might have spotted the death notices of a couple of "old Luddites", of John Chettle and Thomas Glover, men who were charged 1n 1816, at the end of the Ludding times; men who were found *__not__ guilty* in a court case that perhaps reflected the will of the people as much as it did the long arm of the law.

-And case was notable for another reason, too: it had involved the destruction of several frames at a knitting shop in Pentridge.
+The case was notable for another reason, too: it had involved the destruction of several frames at a knitting shop in Pentridge.
 Some of the frames that were broken there had been been broken before.
-They werenlt owned by the house owner, but leased from a certain Mr Benjamin Topham.
+They weren't owned by the house owner, but leased from a certain Mr Benjamin Topham.
 And Topham had had dealings with the Luddites before.

 At the start of 1811, ...